danielbower/personal-blog/_posts/2023-01-06-what-are-big-tech-kill-zones.md

 ---
 layout: post
-title:  "What Are Big Tech Kill Zones?"
+title:  "What are big tech kill zones?"
 date: 2023-01-06
 categories:
-og: "What Are Big Tech Kill Zones?"
+og: "What are big tech kill zones?"
 ---

 ---